Urban Homestead Planning and What You Need To Know

 Depending on where you live, you might require a license or permission to keep animals.
 Ask the appropriate authorities in your area what regulations are in place.

-You are required to abide by all local and state regulations about animal welfare.
-This could refer to requirements such as a secure place to reside, enough food and water, and accessibility to a veterinarian.
+You are required to abide by all local and state regulations regarding animal welfare.
+These could include requirements such as a secure place to reside, enough food and water, and accessibility to a veterinarian.

 Sometimes, having animals in an urban environment may cause neighbors to complain about the noise or stench.
-Be careful to keep these inconveniences to a minimum out of respect for your neighbors.
+Out of respect for your neighbors, be careful to minimize these inconveniences.

 Your liability exposure rises if your cattle causes someone else's property damage or injuries.
 Get complete insurance coverage for you and your belongings.